embody-rg/embody-rg.github.io/cogsci2023.md

 <br>

 EMBODY Research Group members are contributing to the Cognitive Science Society 2023 Meeting with 1 symposium and 3 posters.
-To attend any of these events, register directly on CogSci's page: https://cognitivesciencesociety.org/registration/
+To attend any of these events, [https://cognitivesciencesociety.org/registration/](register directly on CogSci's page).

 <br><br>